Tacoma riot of 1885: Expulsion and destruction of Chinese community

-At 1:30 PM, 150 to 200 members of the Chinese community were rounded up and forced to march 8 miles to the Lake View train station in a torrential downpour.
+At 1:30 pm, 150 to 200 members of the Chinese community were rounded up and forced to march 8 miles to the Lake View train station in a torrential downpour.
 A select number of Chinese merchants were granted a stay of 48 hours to pack up their business, however, for many this was not honored and they were forced to leave with the rest of the Chinese community.
 Upon arriving at Lake View, the expelled Chinese people were forced to buy their own train tickets to Portland.
 Those who could not afford tickets rode in the boxcars of a freight train or walked the 140 miles along the rail grade.
 While waiting for transportation, two men died of exposure.

-In the ensuing days, members of the Tacoma community preceded to burn down the city's Chinatown.
+In the ensuing days, members of the Tacoma community burned down the city's Chinatown.
 On November 4, three members of the Committee of Fifteen went to inspect Chinese property along the waterfront, and shortly after their departure the buildings were engulfed in flames.
 No attempts were made by the Tacoma Fire Department to save the buildings.
 Within four days of the expulsion, all physical memory of Tacoma's Chinese community had been erased by fire.